pubnub/pubnub-angular/README.md

 easy to integrate real-time bidirectional communication into your app.

-**Pubnub** service is a wrapper for Pubnub JavaScript SDK that adds a few of extra features to simplify it's usage with AngularJS:
+**Pubnub Angular** service is a wrapper for PubNub JavaScript SDK that adds a few of extra features to simplify Angular integrations:

-* Multiple instance behaviour.
+* Multiple instance behavior.
 All instances are accessible throughout application via ```Pubnub``` service.

 * Events.
-For every PubNub method method you can specify ```triggerEvents``` option, that will broadcast certain callback as an AngularJS event.
+Delegated methods accept the ```triggerEvents```option which will broadcast certain callback as an AngularJS event.

-You can still use the native Pubnub JavaScript SDK if you feel this will be more suitable for your situation.
+You can still use the native PubNub JavaScript SDK if you feel this will be more suitable for your situation.

 ## Communication